CSE11-SU121-Assignments/cse11-pa1-starter/README.md

 ## Problem 4: Combiner (3 Points, Open-ended)
 ### Implementation
-Develop a method (with a name of your choice!) that takes at least two int parameters and combines them to another value.
+Develop a method (with a name of your choice!) that takes at least two int parameters, combines them to another int value, and returns the new int value.
 For example, your function could combine:
 - Feet and inches into total in inches
 - Starting hour and minute and end hour and minute into total number of minutes